 The Kindle screens range in size from the smallest at 6" for the Kindle Paperwhite to the largest being the Kindle DX or Apple iPad at just under 10".
 Be sure to check the option to use the full screen on your Kindle software for reading your books.

 brightness setting to its optimal level.
 The software also gives the

 option of different color settings:

 3. Sepia setting on brown words on a tan background

 Amazon continues to improve the free Kindle app for computers as the software doesn't have all of the features you would find on a Kindle device.
 Listed below are some features they are now available with the free Kindle app download to your computer:

 √ Create Notes and Highlights - Highlight sentences or write down your thoughts or ideas easily

 √ Search - Find a word or a sentence in the book you are currently reading.

 √ Zoom and Rotate Images

 Electronic book readers make it possible to read for many people with macular degeneration.
-My father-in-law at 89 years old with wet macular degeneration reads daily on his Barnes and Noble Nook.
 Try an e-reader today and find that reading is not only possible but enjoyable.